News

 Diaz wrote that…in 1993.

 More than three decades later, Carner is still going strong, becoming a fixture at a big-time event stacked with the best female seniors in the land.
 Can she win it?
 She cannot.
 (Kaori Yamamoto of Japan is eight under through two rounds at Fox Chapel, four clear of the chase pack.)
 Can she still play?
 Can she ever, in part aided by a cart she’s permitted to use on account of her chronic obstructive pulmonary disease.
-Can she and will she give you an honest assessment of your performance?
+Can she and will she give you an honest assessment of her performance?
 That answer arrived Thursday soon after Carner had signed for an opening 14-over 85 that included four double-bogeys.

 “It was terrible,” Carner said when asked if she was happy to have shot her age, an accomplishment that was heralded in headlines in the golf media and beyond.
 “I played really bad on the back.
 I didn’t putt well.
 Then I lost my swing temporarily.
 I hit a couple shots that I thought were good, but not having played the course but one time, I ended up in trouble, in one of those bunkers, and you just have to hit it out.”